 Base Border For C2C Blankets

 Before starting on any border, I recommend you crochet a base border around your blanket.
-This will give you the necessary stitches in order to crochet your choice of decorative border.
+This will give you the necessary stitches in order to crochet your choice of the decorative border.

 This is just a simple row of single crochet stitches around your c2c blanket, check out my video tutorial on how to crochet it.